AvatarTwi/query_cost_feature_engineering/README.md

 ## Run Experiments

+### Data Preparation

+Our training data and testing data can be downloaded in the [link](https://drive.google.com/file/d/1iSzXmHDcSgeDRACWgTjdjBFMACsnCXAG/view?usp=sharing).
+Unzip it in the root dir of the code.

+### Main Script

 The main script used for running experiments is `main.py`.
 It can be invoked using the following syntax:

 ```shell